byuflowlab/Xfoil.jl/docs/src/guide.md

 Note that since XFOIL was not originally designed for sensitivity analysis, there is a distinct possibility that sensitivities may be non-physical.
 We therefore always recommend checking that computed sensitivities are realistic.
+Sometimes adjusting the number of panels or the step size will fix the computed sensitivies, but if all else fails a coarse step size (e.g. 1.0 degree) may be used with central finite differencing to artificially smooth the computed sensitivities.

 ### Automated Angle of Attack Sweep